Azure/azure-functions-durable-js/README.md

 Not all functionality has been implemented yet and there may be significant changes to both this library and the protocol.

+The `OrchestrationClient` binding does not yet support `string` conversions.
+Orchestration starter functions must be written in C#, F#, or another supported language until this is

 ## Getting Started

 1. Install Durable Functions